-Mining activity at the Lisheen Mine in Ireland was concluded in November 2015, with milling ceasing in December 2015 after 17 years of operation.
+Mining activity at the Lisheen Mine in Ireland was concluded in November 2015, with milling stopping in December 2015 after 17 years of operation.

 Focusing on physical closure of the mine and aftercare of the site, a best practice mine closure plan has been implemented to fully address regulatory authority permit requirements.

-The cessation of mining at Lisheen was not the end of the story as far as VZI is concerned, as the mine is now in an ‘active closure’ phase.
-The closure programme is among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.
+The cessation of mining at Lisheen was not the end of the story as far as VZI is concerned.
+Lisheen is now approaching the end of the ‘active closure’ phase of the mine closure plan.
+The closure programme is believed to be among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.

-Planning for closure and the associated preparatory work have been in place for some years.
-With the end to mining have come the final stages of the multi-year programme of restoring the mine-site to its pre-mining state:
+Planning for closure and the associated preparatory work has been underway for a number of years.
+Once mining ended, the team embarked on a multi-year programme to restore the mine site to its pre-mining state.

 All underground equipment has been removed along with potentially hazardous oils and other products.
 Removal of the underground pumps was carefully managed so that the majority of pumping equipment was drawn to surface before the rise in underground water levels rendered this impossible.
 All surface equipment and underground has been sold, with a large proportion being exported to mines abroad.

-While surface and underground rehabilitation has been in progress, the company has actively collaborated with the local authorities in finding possible users for a site that is well served by power, water and waste disposal infrastructure.
-Our vision is of a bio-economy campus powered by the wind turbines that dot the neighbouring landscape and situated in an area of natural beauty.
+While surface and underground rehabilitation has been in progress, the company has actively collaborated with local authorities and business development groups in finding possible users for a site that is well served by power, water and waste disposal infrastructure.
+Our vision is of a bioeconomy campus powered by the wind turbines that dot the neighbouring landscape and situated in an area of natural beauty.

 Lisheen’s employees who no longer have work at the closed mine have been found and offered positions at the Vedanta group’s other operations around the world.
 As a multi-national mining group VZI needs people with mining and technical skills across its global operations.
-The Lisheen team has established a new company to provide the group with its mining and technical consultancy needs as mining contracting services.
+The Lisheen team has established a new company Lisheen Technical and Mining Services (LTMS) to provide the group, and the industry as a whole, with its mining and technical consultancy needs.

 Detailed cross section of the engineered closure design for the vent shafts.
 The diagram clearly depicts the different layering of materials (rock and concrete) used to seal the vent shafts including the top concrete lintel keyed into the raised bore foundation.